 Paid vs. free CV builders: the summary

-As you can see, paid apps take up the top spots among the UK’s top 10 CV builders.
-Although some of the free builders do offer some powerful options, it’s the paid apps that have the best features, the most pre-written content, and the most customisable templates.
+As you can see, paid apps occupy the top spots among the UK’s top 10 CV builders.
+Although some of the free builders offer some powerful features, the paid apps have the best features, the most pre-written content, and the most customisable templates.

-With a little savvy manipulation of the subscription deals, you can download a great CV — and potentially boost your job hunt — for just a couple of quid, the same price as a Starbucks coffee.
+With a little savvy manipulation of the subscription deals, you can download a great CV — and potentially boost your job hunt — for just a couple of quid, less than a cup of coffee.